roadiz/roadiz/README.md

 [![Join the chat at https://gitter.im/roadiz/roadiz](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/roadiz/roadiz?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Roadiz is a polymorphic CMS based on a node system which can handle many types of services.
+Roadiz is a modern CMS based on a polymorphic node system which can handle many types of services and contents.
-It’s based on Symfony components and Doctrine ORM for maximum performances and security.
+Its back-office has been developed with a high sense of design and user experience.
+Its theming system is built to live independantly from back-office allowing easy switching and multiple themes for one content basis.
+For example, it allows you to create one theme for your desktop website and another one for your mobile, using the same node hierarchy.
+Roadiz is released under MIT license, so you can reuse and distribute its code for personal and commercial projects.

 ### Documentation